johnwcowan/pdp8x/arch.md

   in this explanation; they may or may not correspond to actual registers:

   * The 32-bit IW register holds the instruction word being executed.
-    It is always treated as a bit vector.

-  * The 16-bit IR register holds either the least significant bits or the most significant bits of IW.
+  * The 16-bit IR register holds the 16 least significant bits of IW.
     IR is always treated as a bit vector.

   * The 3-bit OP register contains the 3 most significant bits of IR.